-1. To be authorized under this RGP, the applicant must first submit a pre-application notification (PAN), including a draft application form ENG 4345 and satisfactory drawings, to the appropriate permitting section.
-This information will be discussed during standing monthly pre-application meetings with appropriate representatives from the Corps, United States Fish and Wildlife Service (USFWS), United States Environmental Protection Agency (EPA), Florida Department of Environmental Protection (FDEP), Florida Fish and Wildlife Conservation Commission (FWC), and the Northwest Florida Water Management District (NWFWMD) (Team).
-The application must be provided 14 days prior to the scheduled meeting and include all of the information required in the Individual Project Approval Checklist (Exhibit 26) including the following information:

-(a) Scope of the project - Type of project and how it comports with activities authorized by the RGP.

-(b) Location / project boundaries - Exhibits showing general project location within the project area boundaries and specific location (1"=200' or other appropriate scale).

-(c) Proposed wetland impacts.
+- 1. To be authorized under this RGP, the applicant must first submit a pre-application notification (PAN), including a draft application form ENG 4345 and satisfactory drawings, to the appropriate permitting section.
+This information will be discussed during standing monthly pre-application meetings with appropriate representatives from the Corps, USFWS, the U.S. Environmental Protection Agency (EPA), the Florida Department of Environmental Protection (FDEP), FWC, and the Northwest Florida Water Management District (NWFWMD) (Team).
+The application must be provided 14 days prior to the scheduled meeting and include all of the information required in the Individual Project Approval Checklist (Exhibit 27) including the following information: - a.
+Scope of the project Type of project and how it comports with activities authorized by the RGP. - b.
+Location / project boundaries Exhibits showing general project location within the project area boundaries and specific location (1"=200' or other appropriate scale). - c.
+Proposed wetland impacts.
 The number, type, location, and acreage of all wetland impacts, as well as drawings and other exhibits that sufficiently depict that the proposed project fully complies with this RGP.
-Under current guidance, the Preliminary Jurisdictional Determination form provided in Exhibit 19 may be utilized for each Individual Project Approval under this RGP.
-Atlantic and Gulf Coastal Plain Region data forms should be submitted with the draft application prior to the formal pre-application meeting.
+Under current guidance, the Preliminary Jurisdictional Determination form provided in Exhibit 22 may be utilized for each Individual Project Approval under this RGP.
+Wetland Determination Data Form - Atlantic and Gulf Coastal Plain Region must be submitted with the draft application prior to the formal pre-application meeting.